hrdwrrsk/adementary-theme/readme.md

 Adementary
 ======
-Adementary (formerly or codenamed "Project Beaucoup" and "Tetra") is a GTK theme based on Adwaita, blended with elementary OS visual design.
+Adementary is a theme for GNOME/Budgie/Xfce/Cinnamon desktop with elementary-ish aesthetics.

 -------------------
 ![Screenshot](/data/Screenshot.png)